League-of-Foundry-Developers/scene-packer/README.md

 # Scene Packer

-A library to help other developers package up Scenes and Adventures to solve several frustrations when importing Scenes from a module.
+A library to help other developers package up Scenes and Adventures to solve several frustrations when importing Scenes from a module compendium.
 With Scene Packer the following works:

 - Scene Journal Pins link to the correct Journal.
+  - This is the feature that started this module.
+I was frustrated that I could put a Scene into a compendium with journal pins and then when I imported from a compendium, the journal pin was there, but didn't load anything.
+This module gives you portable compendium journal pins that link to the original journal entry.
+The journal links will persist when importing from compendiums.
 - Actor tokens on a Scene link to the correct Actor.
+  - The second frustration that prompted this module.
+Normally you would import a Scene with Actor tokens on it and they look correct, but don't open anything.
+So you would have to go through and link them all up again manually.
+This module gives you portable compendium actor tokens on a scene that link to the original actor data automatically.
 - Journals configured for the Scene link correctly.
+  - No longer will the Journal dropdown on the Scene configuration screen be empty when importing from a compendium.
 - Playlists configured for the Scene link correctly.
+  - No longer will the Playlist dropdown on the Scene configuration screen be empty when importing from a compendium.
 - Imported Journals link correctly to other Journal entries.
+  - By using the automatic link fixer, you won't have broken links due to Journals referencing World entities, rather than compendium entities.
 - Actors, Journals and Playlists referenced by a Scene are automatically imported.
-- [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) work, creating actors you can double-click on.
+- [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) work, creating working journal pins that you can double-click on and actors that are linked correctly.
 - You can provide a list of Journals and/or Macros that you want to ensure are imported to the world.

 In summary, it makes importing a Scene from a Compendium (via an "adventure module") work as though you build it in your world.